-Record the result and date of sample (month/day/year) for each serology test completed at the time of the evaluation or as part of the follow-up evaluation.
-If a test was not completed, check "Not done".
+Record the result and date of sample (month/day/year) for each serology test completed at the time of the evaluation or the most recent result obtained since the previous protocol evaluation.
+If a test was not completed as part of the evaluation or since the previous protocol evaluation, check "Not done".